What is rectal prolapse?

 The symptoms of rectal prolapse tend to come on slowly.
 The first symptom you’ll notice is the feeling that there is a bulge at your anus.
 It may seem as though you are sitting on a ball.

 With a mirror, you may be able to see a reddish-colored bulge peeking through or actually extending out of your anus.

-If rectal prolapse worsens, there could be bleeding from the inner lining of the rectum.
-In cases of partial or complete prolapse, you may have trouble controlling liquid or solid bowel movements and gas from your rectum.
+- Eventually, you may have trouble controlling liquid or solid bowel movements and gas from your rectum.